List of National Hockey League players born in the United Kingdom

 The National Hockey League (NHL) is a major professional ice hockey league which operates in Canada and the United States.
 Since its inception in 1917–18, 53 players born within the current borders of the United Kingdom have taken part.
 None of them, however, were trained within the country.
-Of these players, 23 are from England, 21 from Scotland, 5 from Northern Ireland and 4 from Wales.
+Of these players 23 are from England, 21 from Scotland, 5 from Northern Ireland, and 4 from Wales.
 Steve Thomas and Owen Nolan played over 1,000 regular season games, while Thomas and Steve Smith are the only ones to have appeared in over 100 playoff games.
 All three players finished their careers in the 21st century.
-The only player born in the UK currently playing in the NHL is Nathan Walker of the St. Louis Blues.
+The only player born in Britain currently playing in the NHL is Nathan Walker of the St. Louis Blues.

 The modern form of ice hockey is generally considered to have begun in the mid-19th century.
 One of the first games to use a puck was played by a group of Englishmen from the Royal Canadian Rifle Regiment in Kingston, Ontario.
 In the United Kingdom, a five team league was established in 1903, while Great Britain was one of the founding members of the International Ice Hockey Federation five years later.
-The game was first administrated by the British Ice Hockey Association, from 1914 until 1999, when Ice Hockey UK took over.
+The game was first administered by the British Ice Hockey Association, from 1914 until 1999, when Ice Hockey UK took over.
 In the early part of the 20th century the Great Britain national team enjoyed some success: they won gold at the 1936 Olympics, improving on their result of bronze twelve years earlier; won medals at three World Championships (bronze in 1935, and silver in 1937 and 1938), and won the first European Championships in 1910.
 The British team's heavy reliance on Canadian-trained players during its 1936 Olympic run was especially controversial, and prompted a protest from Canadian hockey officials.